 iPhone Passport Photo: Wrap-Up

-Taking a DIY passport photo on your iPhone is possible and easy.
+Taking a US passport photo on your iPhone is possible and easy.
 As long as you remember the US Department of State’s requirements, you can secure a compliant picture from home.

-Here are some highlights on how to take a passport photo at home with an iPhone:
+Here are some highlights on how to take a 2×2 passport photo on an iPhone:

 - iPhone models from 2016 or newer (iPhone 7 up) have cameras that are good enough to take ID pictures.